Spain takes first European moves against Plácido Domingo

 “I think it’s more of a duty than a gesture of solidarity” to the women affected, he added.

-Domingo has long been one of Spain’s most popular and respected stars.
-Many people came to his defense in Spain and across Europe when the charges first emerged last year and U.S. companies took swift action to distance themselves from Domingo by canceling his appearances or announcing he had withdrawn.
+It was the first of two independent inquiries launched after multiple women accused Domingo of sexual harassment and abusing his power in two AP stories published last year.
+The second inquiry, still ongoing, was launched by LA Opera, where Domingo had been general director since 2003 before resigning in October.

-But the combination of the U.S. investigation’s findings and Domingo’s apology and admission this week showed cracks were forming in what had been staunch support for Domingo at other European opera houses, where so far no independent allegations of sexual misconduct or abuse of power have emerged.
+As a result of the investigation’s findings and Domingo’s apology and admission this week, other cracks were beginning to show in what had been staunch support for Domingo at other European opera houses.
+Several had said they would await the U.S. findings before taking any action.

 Teatro Real press chief José María Noguerol said the theater’s executive commission would hold the meeting soon but he could not say exactly when.